Yemen's warring parties agree only to renew two-month truce, U.N. says | Law-Order

 "This truce extension includes a commitment from the parties to intensify negotiations to reach an expanded truce agreement as soon as possible," special envoy for Yemen Hans Grundberg said in a statement.
 Grundberg had been pushing for a six-month truce with additional measures, sources had told Reuters, but both sides have had grievances about implementation of the existing truce deal and mistrust runs deep.

 U.S. and Omani officials had also been engaging with parties to back Grundberg's proposal following a visit by President Joe Biden to Saudi Arabia last month, where he announced following bilateral talks an agreement to "deepen and extend" the truce.
-The conflict, which pits a coalition led by Saudi Arabia against the Iran-aligned Houthi group, the de facto authority in north Yemen, has killed tens of thousands and caused millions to go hungry.
+The conflict pitting a coalition led by Saudi Arabia against the Iran-aligned Houthis, de facto authorities in north Yemen, has killed tens of thousands and caused millions to go hungry.

-The internationally recognized government has accused the Houthis of intransigence in talks to reopen main roads in disputed Taiz, while the Houthis accused the coalition of not delivering the agreed number of fuel shipments into Hodeidah and select flights from the capital Sanaa, both held by the group.
-"In the coming weeks, I will intensify my engagements with the parties to ensure the full implementation of all the parties’ obligations in the truce," Grundberg said.
+Riyadh has been trying to exit a costly war that has been a point of tension with the Biden administration, which halted support for offensive coalition operations.
+The conflict is widely seen as a proxy war between Saudi Arabia and Iran.
+The warring sides have both been frustrated over truce implementation.
+The Saudi-backed government blamed the Houthis for not reopening main roads in disputed Taiz, while the group accused the coalition of not delivering the agreed number of fuel ships into Hodeidah and flights from the capital Sanaa, both held by the group.

-He said an expanded truce would offer a mechanism to pay public sector salaries, the opening of roads, expanded flights from Sanaa and regular flow of fuel to Hodeidah.
+Grundberg said he would intensify engagement with the parties in coming weeks to ensure full implementation.
+An expanded truce, he said, would offer a mechanism to pay public sector salaries, the opening of roads, expanded flights from Sanaa and regular flow of fuel to Hodeidah.
 The U.N. is also pushing for a permanent ceasefire to enable the resumption of talks for a sustainable political resolution.

+Sanaa resident Mohamed Qoud said that without further measures to address economic woes and secure broader negotiations the truce would be "merely a warrior's break" and that hostilities would return.
+Since 2015, when the coalition intervened against the Houthis, Yemen's economy and basic services have collapsed, leaving 80% of the population of around 30 million needing help.

+Soaring food prices risk tipping more people into hunger as funding shortages have forced the U.N. to cut food rations.
+"We want a truce that improves our standard of living," said school teacher Elham Abdullah who lives in Aden, where the internationally government is based after being ousted from Sanaa by the Houthis in late 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)